top of page

 What am I missing on this?

-Make it make sense for me and the 1.6 million white collar professionals experiencing long-term unemployment.
+Make it make sense for me and the 1.6 million white-collar professionals experiencing long-term unemployment.
 Most people are just trying to navigate the job search landscape of 2025.

 Need an independent audit of a portion or all of your recruitment programming and processes?
 I am currently taking on long-term, short-term, and project-based clients in the U.S. and Canada.